Gelehead/MaVille_IFT_2255/README.md

  - [ ] Soumettre une requête de travail
  - [ ] Consulter la liste des requêtes de travail

+### Impediment - Project relationship
+Although there isn't any clear relationship between a project's "id" and an impediment (entrave) 's "id_request", when creating new projects, we made sure to have those 2 ids be linked between each other.
+So that when searching for a certain impediment linked to a project, we have a clear relation

 ## Analysis

 Le projet MaVille vise à améliorer la communication entre les résidents de Montréal et les intervenants concernant les travaux publics.
 L'application permet aux utilisateurs de consulter les travaux en cours et à venir, de soumettre des requêtes et de recevoir des notifications personnalisées.